 Deeply associated with the cause of education, Sunil is on Harvard University’s Global Advisory Council, Board of Dean’s Advisors at HBS and Governing Board of the Indian School of Business.

 Sunil believes that a responsible corporate has a duty to give back to the community in which it operates.
 This belief has resulted in Bharti Foundation, which operates 254 schools as well as remedial centers to impart holistic education to over 1,00,000 under-privileged children in rural India.
 Sunil was ranked among the Top 25 Philanthropists in the World in 2009 by the Barron’s Magazine.
 He is also a Member of the Board of Trustees of Qatar’s Education Above All Foundation.

 Mats Granryd is Director General of the GSMA and a Member of its Board.
 In this role, he leads the GSMA in supporting its global membership through a range of industry programmes, advocacy initiatives and industry-convening events.

 Mats brings to the GSMA a wealth of experience and a proven track record of success in the highly dynamic mobile industry.
-Before joining the GSMA, Mats was President and CEO of Tele2, one of Europe’s fastest-growing telecom operators with 14 million customers across nine countries.
+Prior to joining the GSMA in 2016, Mats was President and CEO of Tele2, one of Europe’s fastest-growing telecom operators with more than 16 million customers across nine countries.